 About

 Dr. Madelyn Houser is a Research track Assistant Professor affiliated with the Center for Data Science in the School of Nursing.
-She is experienced in clinical, preclinical, and basic research and specializes in conducting reproducible analyses of large data sets such as those generated in omics studies.
+She is experienced in biomedical and basic research and has the technical skills to conduct rigorous, reproducible analyses of large data sets including those generated in omics assays.

 Areas of Expertise